babakshofficial/baysian_decision_theory/README.md

    cd baysian_decision_theory
    ```
 2. **Install dependencies**:
-   Ensure you have Python 3 installed.
-Install necessary dependencies using:
+   Make sure Python 3 is installed.
+Use the following to install dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-   If a `requirements.txt` file is not present, manually install key libraries, such as NumPy.
+   If a `requirements.txt` file is not available, install necessary libraries manually (e.g., `numpy`).

 ## Usage
-To use the various functions of the Bayesian Decision Theory project, you can run the individual scripts as follows:
+Each module is designed to be run individually or imported for custom workflows:

 1. **Bayesian Inference**:
    ```bash